A Tale of Two Cities’ Mosques: Dubai and Abu Dhabi

 But a look at the hazy horizon told you that it was there.
 Despite the modern marvels of architecture and the green parks and flower gardens, the hazy horizon and orange sun and hot weather reminded you that you were in the desert.

-Finally, you know you’re in the middle east when mosques dot the street corners like Starbucks do in America.
+Finally, you know you’re in the middle east when mosques dot the street corners as Starbucks do in America.

 As we drove or took the metro from one place to another within the cities and suburbs of Dubai and Abu Dhabi, not more than a few minutes passed along the road without passing another uniform mosque, adobe sand-plaster in style, one or two minarets piercing the horizon, a dome topped with either a crescent or full moon, most of them positioned at a slant in relation to the road.